Skip to main content

 • Do not overlap with other subnets added to this router: The IP addresses of each subnet on the router must not overlap with the IP addresses of other subnets on the router;

-• if Managed Kubernetes nodes will be included in the global router network, the subnet must not overlap with the 10.250.0.0.0/16, 10.10.0.0.0/16, and 10.96.0.0.0/12 ranges.
-These subnets participate in the internal addressing of Managed Kubernetes, their use can cause conflicts in the global router network.
+• If Managed Kubernetes nodes will be included in the global router network, the subnet must not overlap with the ranges 10.250.0.0/16, 10.10.0.0/16 и 10.96.0.0/12.
+These subnets participate in the internal addressing of Managed Kubernetes, their use may cause conflicts in the global router network.

-12. Click Create Network.
+12. Click Create a network.

-Assign an IP address to the cloud server
+4. Assign an IP address to the cloud server

 Configure a local port on the cloud server that is included in the global router network.
 On the port, assign an IP address from the subnet you created on the global router for the corresponding pool.

-2. Apply the changes depending on the Apply Changes parameter in the Port Setup block.
-The value of the parameter can be viewed in Control Panel under Cloud PlatformServers → Cloud Server page:
+2. Apply the changes depending on the port parameter Apply the changes.
+The value of the parameter can be viewed in control panels: from the top menu, press ProductsCloud servers → cloud server page → tab Ports → block Configuring ports:

-• Manually in the network configuration file on the server — Manually make changes to the network configuration file on the server.
+• Manually in the network configuration file on the server — manually make changes to the network configuration file on the server.

-write routes on the cloud server
+5. Prescribe routes on the cloud server

 If you are adding an existing server to a global router network, it must have static routes to all subnets with which you want connectivity.

-1. Connect to server.
+1. Connect to the cloud server.

 echo "network: {config: disabled}" >> /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg